Heritage Creek Farm & Education Center

 New Production Greenhouse - Upper Farm

-This 1800 square feet greenhouse has a plant propagation station and a botany lab offering visitors opportunities to explore plants in various stages of growth.
+This 1800 square feet greenhouse has a plant propagation station and serves as a botany lab offering visitors opportunities to explore plants in various stages of growth.
 It is used for our retail nursery during the spring months.

 Small Greenhouse - Upper Farm